mandiros3/BlogNancy/MicroBlog/conventions.md

-Hide menu and read, show only login page, upon login revel all 3 menus, in addition show a logout text somewhere.
+Hide menu and read, show only login page, upon login reveal all 3 menus, in addition show a logout text somewhere.

 Replace login text with logout